Competitive intelligence is the key to successful marketing and business strategies.

 Competitive intelligence IS also about the industry as a whole AND your individual competitors.

-Many times organizations fixate on one competitor and miss huge trends that come from smaller players who see success in new trends and positioning.
-If you’re constantly looking through binoculars to keep tabs on your competition across the way, you’re going to miss the opportunities and threats that come up beside and behind you.
+Many times, organizations fixate on one competitor and miss huge trends that come from smaller players who see success in new trends and positioning.
+If you’re constantly looking through binoculars to keep tabs on your competition across the way, you’re going to miss the opportunities and threats that come up beside, behind, and under you.

-Keeping the pulse of the entire industry allows organizations to spot these new opportunities and adjust their strategy.
+Keeping the pulse of the entire industry allows organizations to spot these new opportunities and threats, and adjust their strategy.

 Competitive intelligence is an essential component to successful business strategy.
 Getting an understanding of the market, the players in the space, the pricing of each competitor, expected margins, etc. are all essential in developing a business plan that can succeed.
 Often, a lot of work goes into competitive intelligence early in the formation of a company.
 After all, companies that haven’t been formed yet don’t have much other data to go on other than what’s currently happening in their market.